-When you are shopping for a new dispatch console, you want to get something that will hold up to the abuse of a 911 dispatch center.
+When you're shopping for a new dispatch or command center console, you want to get something that will hold up to the abuse of a 911 dispatch center.
 Let’s face it; 24/7 use is tough on any equipment.
 The actual furniture itself takes even more abuse with the constant physical contact.

-There are many critical parts of the furniture to think about when focusing on durability (finishes, trims, structure, etc.) But, the one that I want to talk about here is lifting capacity.
+There are many critical parts of the furniture to think about when focusing on durability (finishes, trims, structure, etc.).
+But, the one that I want to talk about here is lift capacity.

-Just about every 911 center has height-adjustable dispatch consoles.
+Most 911 centers and command centers have height-adjustable dispatch consoles.
 Many of you have had problems with the legacy stations not working due to issues such as:

 - the station tilting to one side or another

 - the station not going up at all

 What usually causes these problems?
 Will a console with more lifting capacity fix it?

 I understand when operators want to avoid the pain of a broken console.
 After all, it is a HUGE annoyance to try and figure out what is wrong and then try to get it fixed.
 So, can you avoid the issue by over-engineering the console?
 For example, why not get a console that’s capable of lifting 1,000 pounds if you only have 200 pounds worth of monitors?
 This way you will never stress the system and never have any problems.

 It sounds reasonable, but this is not all true.
 All of the lift columns on the market today have a “duty cycle.”
 The duty cycle is defined by how long it can move up and down for a certain amount of time with a certain amount of weight.
 Once it reaches the pre-programmed limit, it will stop itself until it cools down.
 This prevents people from riding up and down on it just for fun.
 This also prevents mechanical problems from occurring.

 So, your console will not just break from too much weight.